apache/solr-operator/README.md

 If you are trying to run tests locally in IntelliJ/GoLand, refer to [the IDEA tests docs](dev-docs/idea-tests.md).

+Please refer to the [E2E/Integration Testing guide](dev-docs/e2e-testing.md) for information on how to run full integration tests for your changes.

 ## License

 Please read the [LICENSE](LICENSE) file here.